twistedfall/opencv-rust/README.md

   During the build crate uses Python 3 to run header parsing and generation.
 The binary is usually autodiscovered, but you can use `OPENCV_PYTHON3_BIN` to specify the full path to the binary to invoke.
 E.g. "/usr/bin/python3" or "C:\Python37\python.exe"

+The following variables must be set when building without `pkg_config` (e.g. on Windows msvc target):

+* `OPENCV_LINK_LIBS`
+  Comma separated list of library names to link to. `.lib`, `.so` or `.dylib` extension is optional.
+  E.g. "opencv_world411".

+* `OPENCV_LINK_PATHS`
+  Comma separated list of paths to search for libraries to link.
+E.g. "C:\tools\opencv\build\x64\vc14\lib".

+* `OPENCV_INCLUDE_PATHS`
+  Comma separated list of paths to search for system include files during compilation.
+E.g.
+  "C:\tools\opencv\build\include".
+One of the directories specified therein must contain "opencv2/core/version.hpp" file, it's used to detect the version of the headers.

+You can also set them on other platforms, then `pkg_config` usage will be disabled and the set values will be used.

 ### Compiling OpenCV